datacult/AE-coding-conventions/activity-schema-dbt-template/README.md

 # Activity Schema dbt Template

-A production-ready dbt template for implementing activity schema data modeling with identity resolution and temporal join analysis.
+A production-ready dbt template for implementing activity schema data modeling with identity resolution and temporal join analysis (WIP).

 ## 🎯 What is Activity Schema?